codingPhuc/obsidian_git_computer_network/Domain Name System (Domain Name System) and its functions..md

 root dns servers
 ![[root.PNG]]
 if let say that the client want to ip address for www.amazon.com
-1. the client queries root server to find th
+1. the client queries root server to find the .com dns server
+2. client queries .com dns server to get amazon.com dns server
+3. client then queries amazon.com to get the ip address for www.amazon.com